zhonghan721/tp/docs/DeveloperGuide.md

 4. If the user enters an invalid or empty sort that is prefixed by `--sort`, a `ParseException` will be thrown.
 5. If the command is parsed successfully, a `DeliveryListCommand` object will be created, and executed.
 6. If the user is not logged in, a `CommandException` will be thrown.
-7. If the status was provided, the status is used to fetch all deliveries with the specified status.
+7. If the status was provided, the status is used to filter the current delivery list with the specified status.
+8. If the customer id was provided, the customer id is used to filter the current delivery list with the specified customer id.
+9. If the delivery date was provided, the delivery date is used to filter the current delivery list with the specified delivery date.
-8. If the sort was provided, the sort is used to sort the deliveries.
+10. If the sort was provided, the sort is used to sort the current delivery list.
 By default, the deliveries will be sorted in the order of their delivery date.
-9. The list on the ui will be updated with the filtered and sorted deliveries.
+11. The list on the ui will be updated with the filtered and sorted deliveries.
-10. If the command completed successfully, a `CommandResult` object will be created, and returned.
+12. If the command completed successfully, a `CommandResult` object will be created, and returned.

 The following activity diagram illustrates the logic for listing `Delivery`